Anorexia, Alcoholism and Stockholm Syndrome, Oh My!

 “We had weigh ins, where our weights were posted for everyone to see.
 We were lined up in front of the mirror and body shamed, called ‘elephants’ and asked how could we ‘dare’ to be on stage looking like we do?
 We were told we could eat ‘only lettuce leaves with a little bit of pepper’.
 We weren’t even allowed to drink water in class.”

 Ballet students who are subjected to this respond in different ways.
 “Many kids ended up fighting with eating disorders, often ending up in the hospital getting nutrients through an IV.
-One poor girl was in rehab for alcohol abuse by the age of fifteen.
+One poor girl was in and out of alcohol recovery programs by the age of fifteen.
 But still, we did it.
 Some people called it a ‘passion’, I sometimes joked that it was more a Stockholm Syndrome.
 I know I was praised more and felt the best about myself the less I ate and the less I weighed.
 I usually tried to keep my calorie count below 500 daily, often with the aid of appetite suppressants, diuretics and laxatives, while taking four classes a day.
 The better I looked, the more prone to stress fractures and other injuries I was.
 I got injured a lot.”

 Unfortunately, Kinsella’s experience is not uncommon in the world of ballet.
 A New York Times article from a few years back quoted Michelle Warren, a specialist in eating disorders, who said the average incidence of eating disorders in the female white middle class population is 1 in 100, but in classical ballet it is one in five.
 The BBC reported in 2013 that the percentage of dancers with eating disorders is estimated to be ten times higher than in the general population.

 Although there has always been a preference for slender body types in classical ballet, there was not such a compulsion for it until ballet masters like George Balanchine came along.